-Oxford Harmonic Choir has been making a major contribution to musical performance in Oxford for almost 100 years.
+Oxford Harmonic Choir has been making a major contribution to musical performance in Oxford for over 100 years.
 Currently, we put on three concerts a year with professional soloists and orchestra, usually in the Sheldonian Theatre or the Oxford Town Hall.

 We are a mixed amateur choir of about 125 people of all ages, supported by professional musicians: our experienced conductor and accompanist, Robert Secret and David Langdon, the Orchestra of Stowe Opera and excellent professional soloists.
 Find out more on the Our Musicians page, or, if you are interested in singing with the choir, see Join Us for details.